Canonical orientations for moduli spaces of $G_2$-instantons with gauge group SU(m) or U(m): Introduction

-The deformation theory of $G_2$-instantons is elliptic, and therefore the moduli space $\M_E^{G_2}$ of irreducible $G_2$-instantons on $E$ modulo gauge is a smooth manifold (of dimension 0) under suitable transversality assumptions, and a derived manifold (of virtual dimension 0) in the sense of \cite{Joyc2,Joyc4,Joyc5,Joyc6} in the general case.
-Examples and constructions of $G_2$-instantons are given in~\cite{MNS,SaEa,SaWa,Walp1,Walp2,Walp3}.
+As $\d(*\vp)=0$ the deformation theory of $G_2$-instantons is elliptic, and therefore the moduli space $\M_E^{G_2}$ of irreducible $G_2$-instantons on $E$ modulo gauge is a smooth manifold (of dimension 0) under suitable transversality assumptions, and a derived manifold (of virtual dimension 0) in the sense of \cite{Joyc2,Joyc4,Joyc5,Joyc6} in the general case.
+Examples and constructions of $G_2$-instantons on compact $G_2$-manifolds are given in~\cite{MNS,SaEa,SaWa,Walp1,Walp2,Walp3}.

-As in \cite[\S 4.1]{JTU}, the restriction of $O^{\D^{\smash{g}}}_E\ra\cB_E$ to $\M_E^{G_2}\subset\cB_E$ is the principal $\Z_2$-bundle of orientations of $\M_E^{G_2}$, as a (derived) manifold.
-Thus $\M_E^{G_2}$ is orientable, and an orientation of $O^{\D^{\smash{g}}}_E\ra\cB_E$ determines an orientation of $\M_E^{G_2}$.
-Such orientations are important for the programme of~\cite{DoTh,DoSe}.
+As in \cite[\S 4.1]{JTU}, the restriction of $O^{\D^{\smash{g}}}_E\ra\cB_E$ to $\M_E^{G_2}\subset\cB_E$ is the principal $\Z_2$-bundle of orientations of $\M_E^{G_2},$ as a (derived) manifold.
+Thus $\M_E^{G_2}$ is orientable, and an orientation of $O^{\D^{\smash{g}}}_E\ra\cB_E$ determines an orientation of $\M_E^{G_2}.$ Such orientations are important for the programme of~\cite{DoTh,DoSe}.

-In the present paper, we solve the problem of defining canonical orientations for $\M_E^{G_2}$.
-As for moduli spaces of anti-self-dual instantons in dimension four, where orientations depend on an orientation of $H^0(X)\op H^1(X)\op H^2_+(X)$ (see Donaldson \cite{Dona} and Donaldson--Kronheimer \cite[Prop.~7.1.39]{DoKr}), this will depend on some additional algebro-topological data, a so-called {\it flag structure}.
+In the present paper, we solve the problem of defining canonical orientations for $\M_E^{G_2}.$ As for moduli spaces of anti-self-dual instantons in dimension four, where orientations depend on an orientation of $H^0(X)\op H^1(X)\op H^2_+(X)$ (see Donaldson \cite{Dona} and Donaldson--Kronheimer \cite[Prop.~7.1.39]{DoKr}), this will depend on some additional algebro-topological data, a so-called {\it flag structure\/}~\cite[\S 3.1]{Joyc3}.